Davidarduinoclone/CS_283/5-ShellP3/questions.md

 4. Currently, your shell supports a fixed number of piped commands (CMD_MAX).
 How would you modify your implementation to allow an arbitrary number of piped commands while still handling memory allocation efficiently?
 What trade-offs would you need to consider?

 I would modify my implementation to allow for an arbitrary number of piped commands while still handling memory allocation efficiently by using a linked list.
 The trade offs would be that I can could go to a specific index any more.
+Also it will be hard to travel a linked list then it is a regular array.